 This continual free radical scavenging is what may cause earthing to reduce inflammatory markers, and may be one reason our ancestors had such lower incidence of chronic disease than modern humans (though the main reason is certainly lifestyle factors like diet and exercise).

 Most of the medical research studies that we'll discuss in the coming sections propose this as the mechanism of action.

-A medical review in the Journal of Inflammation Research found that grounding has the potential to reduce and totally alleviate inflammation caused by injury.
+A medical review published in the Journal of Inflammation Research found that grounding has the potential to reduce and totally alleviate inflammation caused by injury.

 The researchers reviewed several case reports, including an 84 year old diabetic woman whose non-healing wound healed after two weeks of daily 30-minute grounding sessions.

 After only four weeks of daily 30-minute grounding sessions, she was able to play soccer and reported that for the first time in 15 years she felt no instability and little pain.
-After 12 weeks, her pain had diminished by 90% and after 6 months she was able to complete a half-marathon.
+After 12 weeks, her pain had diminished by 90% and after six months she was able to complete a half-marathon.

-One medical trial published in the Journal of Alternative and Complementary Medicine tested earthing as a way to solve sleep disturbances in 12 patients.
+A clinical trial published in the Journal of Alternative and Complementary Medicine tested earthing as a way to solve sleep disturbances in 12 patients.